rails-girls-summer-of-code/summer-of-code/blog/_drafts/2015-03-03-applications-now-open.md

 ## Select a project
-Thanks to the terrific feedback from last year's teams, mentors, coaches and supervisors, we have improved the way students can select a project for their application.
+Thanks to the invaluable feedback from last year's teams, mentors, coaches and supervisors, we have improved the way students can select a project for their application.